FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 });
 ```

-This route exchanges the Authentication Code returned from FusionAuth, along with PKCE verifier code, for a JWT, which is then used to get the user profile of the authenticated users.
+This route exchanges the `Authentication Code` returned from FusionAuth, along with PKCE verifier code, for a JWT, which is then used to get the user profile of the authenticated user.
 The user profile is then added to the session, and the client redirected back to the home page.

 ## Add Home Route

 The Home route has a bit of logic needed.
 Essentially, what we need to do is:

-1. Get the family of the logged in user
+1. Get the family of the logged in user.
-1. Find all the child members of the family
+2. Find all the child members of the family.
-1. Get the family role of the logged in user
+3. Get the family role of the logged in user.
-1. Get all the UserConsents of the family members
+4. Get all the UserConsents of the family members.
-1. Join the UserConsents with the profiles
+5. Join the UserConsents with the profiles.
-1. Display the child profiles, along with their consents
+6. Display the child profiles, along with their consents.

 Since this is a lot of logic, the route will call out to helper functions to gather all the information.

-In the `GET home page` section in the `index.js` file, replace the `res.render('index', { title: 'Express' });` line with the following:
+In the `index.js` file replace the route which renders the home page `router.get('/', function(req, res, next)` with the following:

 ```js
 router.get('/', async function (req, res, next) {